donaldlin30/donaldlin30.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: I am a Ph.D student in the [Computer Science & Engineering](https://cse.engin.umich.edu/) at the University of Michigan.
+subtitle: Hi!
+I am a Ph.D student in the <a href='https://cse.engin.umich.edu/'>Computer Science & Engineering</a> at the University of Michigan.
 All my academic works are under the name Xin Lin.
 However, I generally prefer to be called by Donald.

 profile:
   align: right